 Social media is at the forefront of a new era for real estate agent recruiting.
 The explosion of social media has ultimately changed the world.
 You now have the ability to connect with almost anyone in the world on a free platform.
 As well as having many other capabilities on that platform such as buying or selling items, sharing photos of your last vacation, or even posting a mass life update.
 It has increasingly become more relevant in the everyday lives of people and now has grown to include their work lives.

 Social media has completely changed the way many brokerages, agents, online letting agents and even clients prefer to do their real estate business.
 Utilizing social media for real estate agent recruiting purposes is only a plus of these platforms.
-They offer countless new and creative ways to interact with clients.
+With everything from real estate recruiting Facebook ads to Instagram marketing, they offer countless new and creative ways to interact with clients.
 The best part is that seizing these opportunities will not break the bank.

 Take Advantage Of A Golden Opportunity